Attention!

 Do you accept advertising?

-Authors who really want to promote their writing in Peasant Magazine should just submit a short story that is suitable and mention their other work in their author biography.
+In theory authors who really want to promote their writing in Peasant Magazine should just submit a short story that is suitable and mention their other work in their author biography.
 This way they get to promote their writing for free.

 Do you accept retellings of fairy tales or fables?

-Yes, but isn't every story just a retelling of other stories?
+Absolutely, but isn't every story just a retelling of other stories?
 For example there's an old Lancelot story that is just a retelling of an even older Siegfried/Sigurd story.
 Retellings happen all the time.
 Even Romeo and Juliet is a retelling of a much older Greek tragedy.

 Do you accept time travel stories from the present (or a contemporary time period) to the past?

-No, we require that the story take place in a pre-industrial (pre-1750s) culture, and this includes time travel from any point that is post-1750.
+No, we require that the entire story take place in a pre-industrial (pre-1750s) culture, and this includes time travel from any point that is post-1750.
 So if the time traveller was from 1749 that would be okay, but if they're from 1751 then no. That is the cutoff point.

 Do you accept stories that involve someone from our world (Earth) travelling to another world where magic and monsters exist?